Liverpool Care Pathway for the Dying Patient: Media reports

 The LCP has continued to be controversial.
 Many witnesses have testified that elderly patients were admitted to hospital for emergency treatment and put on the LCP without documented proof that the patient consented to it, or could not recover from their health problem; 48-year-old Norfolk man Andrew Flanagan was revived by his family and went home for a further five weeks after doctors put him on the LCP.
 The Royal College of Physicians found that up to half of families were not informed of clinicians' decision to put a relative on the pathway.

 In a 2012 letter to The Daily Telegraph, six doctors belonging to the Medical Ethics Alliance, a Christian medical organisation, called on LCP to provide evidence that the pathway is "safe and effective, or even required", arguing that, in the elderly, natural death is more often painless, provision of fluids is the main way of easing thirst, and "no one should be deprived of consciousness except for the gravest reason."
-In response, 1,300 healthcare workers signed a letter to the Telegraph in support of the LCP, saying it would be the way that they themselves would chose to die.
+In response, 1,300 healthcare workers signed a letter to the Telegraph in support of the LCP, saying it would be the way that they themselves would choose to die.